 Bariatric surgery reduces the size of the stomach as well as alters the function of the digestive system.
 This makes the task of consuming an adequate amount of protein even more challenging than it was before surgery.

 Protein deficiencies adversely affect the immune system, can cause hair loss, and lead to skin and nail problems.
-A lack of protein can also lead to fatty liver disease, edema, and increase your risk of a bone fracture.
+A lack of protein can also lead to fatty liver disease, and edema, and increase your risk of a bone fracture.
 Although none of these issues would be something anyone would want to endure, there are two more issues that protein deficiencies cause that directly affect someone who is trying to lose weight.

 Lack of protein will cause the loss of muscle mass which helps us burn fat and also creates a greater appetite and most often results in overeating.
 To prevent protein deficiency complications including loss of muscle we need to supplement our body’s protein intake.

-What Protein Is Best after Gastric Sleeve?
+What Protein is Best After Gastric Sleeve?

 This is a good question and the subject of protein is a bit misunderstood.
 There are two different types of proteins:

-Now that you understand more about what protein is, the importance of protein, and sources of protein, you can appreciate the challenge presented to a bariatric weight loss patient.
+Now that you understand more about what protein is, the importance of protein, and the sources of protein, you can appreciate the challenge presented to a bariatric weight loss patient.
 The good news is that there are many bariatric protein shakes available to help weight loss surgery patients fulfill some of their daily protein requirements, even when they are in their “liquid diet” phase.

-What Protein Shakes Are Good For Bariatric Surgery?
+What Protein Shakes Are Good for Bariatric Surgery?